 Rich Ray Art Process Development

 This technique has taken several years to master.
-Many hours of trial and error, hundreds of pieces made it...to the trashcan!
-My process involves three stages: First, I paint the abstract artwork.
+Many hours of trial and error, hundreds of mistakes, some happy and some not so much!
+My process involves three stages.
+First, I paint the abstract artwork.
 Second, I photograph the art and other textures from nature.
-I Then place the different layers in a photo editor program.
+Third, I choose the photograph and download all of the different layers to the photo editor program.

 This technology enables me to play with all the elements together.
 I spend many hours moving and arranging each piece, like a puzzle.
 I know it is finished when I have achieved the right balance.
 Meaning, the brightest colors, visual textures, and contrast for the final printed original artwork.
 I have tried to do this by simply painting over the photograph.
 I was not able to achieve the bold look I was going for, it became to muddled.
 This is why I chose the digital technology.
 I feel this gives the customer the best possible image.
 The Giclee print is the original artwork with the process I have developed.

 I believe this process to be unique to me and unique to the world.
 The prints you purchase are the only pieces available, exclusively to Art Finder.
 I do not sell my art anywhere else.
 A limited number of 150 prints for each image created.